rosemondepower/heartworm_genome/02_code/hw_wgs_workbook.md

 mv *.chr.cov *_window.cov *.cov coverage_stats.summary /COV_STATS/
 cd COV_STATS
 ```
+Some errors popped up towards the end (because it was in the wrong directory).
+The .cov files seemed to generate so I did the last few lines of code in the command line afterwards.

 ### Generate quantitative stats on coverage for supplementary tables etc
 Extract mtDNA, Wb and nuclear (mean & stddev) data